Top Belgian festivals 2017

 July: 10 Days Off, Ghent

 This 10-day music festival sees the best of the electronic music scene descend on Ghent.
 First held in 1995, this festival is staged indoors the Vooruit Arts Centre and coincides with the city's festivities, the Gentse Feesten (Ghent festival).
-Check the website 2017 dates.
+The 2017 festival runs 17–27 July.

 July: Gentse Feesten, Ghent